A Note from Pastor Matt

+At 9:45 we have multiple classes for children to attend.
 We introduce our PK4 - 4th grade children to Jesus using Godly Play, an experience with Scripture that honors children’s deep capacity for Jesus.
 Using Montessori insights, we invite children to discover God for themselves through the Biblical stories.
 Our trained storytellers walk the children through the grand overarching narrative of the Old and New Testament (around 40 stories), alternating each year.
 Children respond each Sunday to the stories through "I wonder" questions and unstructured art sessions (oil pastel, watercolor, clay), acting, or re-playing the story and working with the wooden story figures on their own.
 Their session closes with prayer and a feast.
+The 5th and 6th graders meet during this time for Beatitude Kids.

 Because we are a small church, we are building our youth DNA through: